tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 are supported by an endpoint.
 These records also can include a TLS Encrypted Client Hello
 {{!I-D.ietf-tls-esni}} configuration, which can be used in protecting the end-to-end TLS handshake.

-It is not always optimal for client that want to use SVCB to perform a separate DNS resolution prior to using a CONNECT* proxy, for a couple reasons:
+It is not always optimal for a client that wants to use SVCB to perform a separate DNS resolution prior to using a CONNECT* proxy, for a couple reasons:

 1. The extra DNS lookup incurs a performance penalty in delaying the client's connection establishment, which might be wasted if there aren't any SVCB records present.

-2. If the client is using the proxy for providing additional privacy, performing DNS lookups not through the proxy might disclose the client's destination to an additional party.
+2. If the client is using the proxy for providing additional privacy, performing DNS lookups without going through the proxy might disclose the client's destination to an additional party.

+3. If DNS responses vary based on the client's network location, DNS lookups performed by the client might not be appropriate for a connection made via the proxy.

 This document specifies a mechanism for clients to utilize SVCB records through proxies supporting this specification while reducing the need